VolanDeVovan/age-recognize-api/README.md

 A Python package for age and gender recognition from images using the MiVOLO v2 model with YOLO person/face detection.

+This repository is inspired by and uses models from [WildChlamydia/MiVOLO](https://github.com/WildChlamydia/MiVOLO).

 ## Features

 - **Age and gender prediction** from face and body images